top of page

 Erectile Dysfunction (ED)

-ED affects men of all ages and may be associated with vascular disease, diabetes, hormonal imbalance, neurological conditions, psychological stress, medication side effects, or lifestyle factors.
+Erectile dysfunction affects men of all ages and can significantly impact quality of life, relationships, and overall health.
+It may be associated with vascular disease, diabetes, hormonal imbalance, neurological conditions, psychological stress, medication side effects, or lifestyle factors.

 Self-Assessment: